jedric-chan/Expense_Tracker/README.md

-# Expense_Tracker
-block a programming 12 - matthew ho, frankie wu, jedric chan
+# Expense_Tracker - Block A Programming 12 - Matthew Ho, Frankie Wu, Jedric Chan
 We hope you enjoy the expense tracker we have coded.

 Name and task: